 My friend and colleague, Dr. Kara Fitzgerald, a brilliant functional medicine physician, emailed me a great question from one of her patients the other day.
 The patient asked:

-Answer: Dry brushing is best of course, and it’s what I do (no toothpaste).
+Answer: Dry brushing (no toothpaste) is best of course, and it’s what I do.
 However, chewing gum is extremely effective, as long as the artificial sweetener is natural and safe.
-If there is any sign of myofacial pain or TMD (temporomandibular joint disorders), then chewing gum may not be a good thing.
+If there is any sign of myofascial pain or TMD (temporomandibular joint disorders), then chewing gum may not be a good thing.

 You only have to chew for about five minutes to get the benefits.
 The saliva production that occurs after gum chewing is way more effective than rinsing with mouthwash or water.
 That’s because saliva promotes remineralization—which is the process of replacing minerals in the teeth.
 Cavities form when a tooth loses minerals (demineralizes) faster than it replaces those minerals (remineralizes).
 Saliva encourages remineralization, helping your teeth replace minerals at a faster rate than it loses minerals to acids.